garciacallejas/butterfly_trait_distributions/README.md

 1) Scripts with prefix 01-03 are included for completeness, but will not work out of the box as they need the raw data not included in the repository.
 These scripts generate phenology curves, s-index, and collated index for the butterfly species analysed.
 2) Script with prefix 04 calculates the trait distributions for each trait, species, and community.
-3) Script with prefix 05 plots and analyses trait distributions.
+3) Script with prefix 05-06 analyse and plot trait distributions.

 These scripts need a few R packages to run, see the relevant scripts for them.
 There are further auxiliary files with specific functions or supplementary information that are also included.